-“You don’t have to do it now.”
-I replied, Stryd was having a difficult time deciding if he should help or not.
+“You don’t have to do it now,” I replied.
+Stryd was having a difficult time deciding if he should help or not.
 Honestly, I hope he didn’t help the Orcs for ten or more years, but it wasn’t in my hand anymore.
 The Legendary weapons all had the mind of their own.
-Until I figure out how to control my powers, majority of my magical energy would be powering each weapon by itself and I couldn’t stop Stryd from doing what he was destined to do: fight the Titan.
+Until I figure out how to control my powers, most of my magical energy would be powering each weapon by itself, and I couldn’t stop Stryd from doing what he was destined to do: fight the Titan.

-Alarmed at how long I stated, he furrowed his brow unsure what to say and do.
-There was a couple of thoughts running through his head, telling me that he did think of condemning them.
-I saw a slip of smile leave his face, but quickly was squashed away.
+Alarmed at how long I stated, he furrowed his brow, unsure what to say and do.
+There were a couple of thoughts running through his head, telling me that he did think of condemning them.
+I saw a slip of smile leave his face but quickly was squashed away.

-I was being way to considerate, I should’ve told him not to use it for the Orcs for ten years.
+I was way too considerate.
+I should’ve told him not to use it for the Orcs for ten years.
 Where is the terrifying dragon in me?
-Seriously, I need to work on it a bit more, but I didn’t wanted to be a tyrant.
-Helping out the Orcs right now wasn’t in my agenda, and I was going to make sure that I didn’t help for another ten years if I have too.
+Seriously, I need to work on it a bit more, but I didn’t want to be a tyrant.
+Helping out the Orcs right now wasn’t on my agenda, and I was going to make sure that I didn’t help for another ten years if I have too.

 The day quickly turned into night, flying through the endless sand dunes.
 I was getting tired from flying nonstop.
-Dealing with all that problem with the Orc was tiring and adding that with flying just made it worse.
+Dealing with all that problem with the Orc was tiring, and adding that flying made it worse.

-I landed near a high dunes, using the height for covers when the morning sun rises.
-The thought of getting blinded by the sun was something that I didn’t wanted to wake up too.
+I landed near a high dunes, using the height for covers when the morning sunrises.
+The thought of getting blinded by the sun was something that I didn’t want to wake up to.
 It just hurt way too much, bringing in unnecessary pain in the morning.
 With my legs being dragged underneath me, I made my way over towards a level ground.

-The others quickly got off and started to make camp, especially because it was getting cold fast.
-Even I started to slightly feel uncomfortable in the change of weather, and that said a lot.
+The others quickly got off and started to make camp, mainly because it was getting cold fast.
+Even I began to slightly feel uncomfortable with the change of weather, and that said a lot.
 I was part lizard, so the temperature in my body didn’t always stay constant.
-I already knew I wasn’t a winter dragon, I don’t know how people are able to stay sane and warm in the cold.
+I already knew I wasn’t a winter dragon.
+I don’t know how people can stay sane and warm in the cold.
 Even though I could spit out Ice, I wasn’t completely immune to the cold.

-“No.” I replied, the cold was seeping into my very muscles, making me a bit sluggish.
+“No,” I replied, the cold was seeping into my very muscles, making me a bit sluggish.
 Still, I was able to move around without too much trouble.
-All I wanted to do was hibernate for days if I was given the choice.
+All I wanted to do was hibernate for days if I was given a choice.
 “I’m tired.”